 Soft Baked Peanut Butter Pumpkin Homemade Dog Treats

-Remove from oven.
+- Remove from oven and drizzle with some warmed peanut butter if desired.
 Cool the cookies completely before treating your dog!

 You know what other HUMAN treats your pup might enjoy with you?